-On February 6, 2015, we entered into a Credit Agreement (the "Credit Agreement") between FactSet, as the borrower, and Bank of America, N.A., as the lender (the "Lender").
+On February 6, 2015, we entered into a Credit Agreement between FactSet, as the borrower, and Bank of America, N.A., as the lender (the "Lender").
 At that date, the Credit Agreement provided for a \$35.0 million revolving credit facility (the "Revolving Credit Facility"), under which we could request borrowings.
 The Credit Agreement also allowed us to arrange for additional borrowings for an aggregate amount of up to \$265.0 million provided that any such request for additional borrowings was in a minimum amount of \$25.0 million.

 For purposes of funding our acquisition of Code Red on February 6, 2015, we borrowed \$35.0 million in the form of a Eurodollar rate loan (the "Loan") under the Revolving Credit Facility.
 The proceeds of the Loan made under the Credit Agreement could be used for permitted acquisitions and general corporate purposes.
 On September 21, 2015, we amended the Credit Agreement to borrow an additional \$265.0 million (the "Second Amendment) in order to fund our acquisition of Portware, which closed on October 16, 2015.
-The maturity date on all outstanding loan amounts (which total \$300.0 million as of November 30, 2015) is September 21, 2018.
+The maturity date on all outstanding loan amounts (which total \$300.0 million as of February 29, 2016) is September 21, 2018.
 The Second Amendment also allows us, subject to certain requirements, to arrange for additional borrowings with the Lender for an aggregate amount of up to \$400.0 million, provided that any such request for additional borrowings must be in a minimum amount of \$25.0 million.

-The \$300.0 million borrowed under the Credit Agreement bears interest on the outstanding principal amount at a rate equal to the Eurodollar rate plus 0.75% and is reported as long-term debt within the Consolidated Balance Sheet at November 30, 2015.
+The \$300.0 million borrowed under the Credit Agreement bears interest on the outstanding principal amount at a rate equal to the Eurodollar rate plus 0.75% and is reported as Long-term debt within the Consolidated Balance Sheet at February 29, 2016.
 The Eurodollar rate is defined in the Credit Agreement as the rate per annum equal to one-month LIBOR.
 Interest on the Loan is payable quarterly in arrears and on the maturity date.
-During the first three months of fiscal 2016, we paid approximately \$0.4 million in interest on our outstanding Loan amount.
-The principal balance is payable in full on the maturity date.
+During the three and six months ended February 29, 2016, we paid approximately \$0.9 million and \$1.3 million, respectively, in interest on our outstanding Loan amount.
+We paid interest of less than \$0.1 million on our outstanding Loan amount for the six months ended February 28, 2015.
+The principal balance is payable in full on the maturity date

-As of November 30, 2015, we owed no commitment fees since we borrowed the full amount of the Credit Agreement.
+As of February 29, 2016, we owed no commitment fees since we borrowed the full amount of the Credit Agreement.
 Other fees incurred, such as legal costs to draft and review the Credit Agreement, totaled less than \$0.1 million and were capitalized as loan origination fees.
 These loan origination fees are being amortized to interest expense over the term of the Loan (three years) using the effective interest method.

 The Credit Agreement contains covenants restricting certain FactSet activities, which are usual and customary for this type of loan.
 In addition, the Credit Agreement requires us to maintain a consolidated leverage ratio, as measured by total funded debt/EBITDA, below a specified level as of the end of each fiscal quarter.
-The Company was in compliance with all of the covenants of the Credit Agreement as of November 30, 2015.
+The Company was in compliance with all of the covenants of the Credit Agreement as of February 29, 2016.

-As of November 30, 2015, the fair value of our long-term debt was \$300.0 million, which we believe approximates carrying amount as the terms and interest rates approximate market rates given its floating interest rate basis.
+As of February 29, 2016, the fair value of our long-term debt was \$300.0 million, which we believe approximates carrying amount as the terms and interest rates approximate market rates given its floating interest rate basis.